Trent Green: College career

 Green played college football for the Indiana University Hoosiers.
-In 1991 Indiana played in the Copper Bowl and dominated a highly regarded Baylor team 24-0.
+In 1991, Indiana played in the Copper Bowl and dominated a highly regarded Baylor team 24–0.
 Led by Green, it was one of the most impressive performances by any team during the 1991 bowl season.
 During Green's four-year career he threw for 5,400 yards with 23 touchdowns and 31 interceptions.
 He graduated with a degree in business.

 Professional career

-Early career (San Diego Chargers, BC Lions, Washington Redskins)
+San Diego Chargers, BC Lions, Washington Redskins

-In 1993, Green was drafted as the twenty-sixth pick in the eighth round and 222nd overall by the San Diego Chargers.
+In 1993, Green was selected as the twenty-sixth pick in the eighth round and 222nd overall by the San Diego Chargers.
 He spent a year as a backup and saw no playing time.
 After being cut in 1994 by the British Columbia Lions of the CFL, he joined the Washington Redskins.
 Outside of one pass thrown in 1997, he would not see NFL action until 1998, when he threw for 3,441 yards, 23 touchdowns, and 11 interceptions.

 Green's breakout season came just in time, as he became an unrestricted free agent after the 1998 season.
 He rejected a four-year, $12 million offer from the Redskins.

-First stint with Rams
+St. Louis Rams (first stint)

 On February 15, 1999, Green agreed to a four-year, $17.5 million contract with the St. Louis Rams which included a $4.5 million signing bonus.

-In 1999, Green was slated to be the starter for the Rams, but suffered a gruesome season-ending knee injury in a preseason game on a hit by Rodney Harrison of the Chargers.
-Unheralded backup Kurt Warner took over for Green, and led the Rams to a 13–3 season, culminating in a dramatic 23–16 victory over the Tennessee Titans in Super Bowl XXXIV.
+In 1999, Green was slated to be the starter for the Rams, but suffered a season-ending knee injury in a preseason game on a hit by Rodney Harrison of the Chargers.
+Kurt Warner took over for Green, and led the Rams to a 13–3 season, culminating in a 23–16 victory over the Tennessee Titans in Super Bowl XXXIV and Warner being named NFL MVP.

-In 2000, Green began the season as the backup to Warner, the reigning NFL MVP.
+Warner's success relegated Green to the backup position for the 2000 season.
 He started five games in the middle of the season while Warner was out with a broken hand.
-Green and Warner combined to lead the Rams to the then-highest team passing yards total in NFL history.
-With Warner back at quarterback, the Rams were upset in the wild card round by the New Orleans Saints.
-Green was traded during the offseason to the Kansas City Chiefs for the 12th overall pick in the 2001 NFL Draft.
+Green and Warner combined to lead the Rams to the then-highest team passing yards total in NFL history that season.

 Kansas City Chiefs

+Green was traded in 2001 to the Kansas City Chiefs for the 12th overall pick in the 2001 NFL draft.
+Dick Vermeil, recently hired by the Chiefs, made trading for Green and signing Priest Holmes top priorities, as he envisioned them joining Tony Gonzalez, Dante Hall, and Will Shields to form a powerful offense.